AuroraMaster/react-native-ohos-library/en/react-native-turbo-log.md

 ```
 ## Using Codegen
-Version >= @react-native-ohos/react-native-turbo-log@14.0.2, which has been adapted to codegen-lib to generate bridge code.
+Version >= @react-native-ohos/react-native-turbo-log@0.6.1, which has been adapted to codegen-lib to generate bridge code.

 This library has been adapted to Codegen.
 Before using it, you need to actively execute the generation of third-party library bridge code.
 For details, please refer to the Codegen Usage Documentation.

 ## Link
-Version >= @react-native-ohos/react-native-turbo-log@14.0.2, which supports Autolink and no manual configuration is required.
-Currently, only the 72 framework is supported.
-Autolink framework guide document: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/en/Autolinking.md
 This step is a guide for manually configuring native dependencies.
 First, you need to open the HarmonyOS project harmony in the project using DevEco Studio.